Introduction to the Shock Response Spectrum (SRS)

 In the 1930s, engineers were investigating methods to determine the resistance of buildings to earthquakes.
 They observed the response of buildings and bridges to seismic activity but did not consider the input of long-duration and complex seismic waveforms.

 While Biot originally developed the SRS for quantifying the response of structures to earthquakes, many industries now use it for product development and testing.
 Seismic testing is recommended or required for building construction, critical systems, nuclear power, lighting, and power distribution.
-The aerospace industry uses the SRS for takeoff and landing, ejection seats, and separation events.
+The aerospace industry uses the SRS for modeling responses to takeoff and landing, ejection seats, and separation events.
 Military and defense contractors use it for naval shipboard shock and live fire, near-miss.

 Test Specifications